openmc-dev/openmc/docs/source/usersguide/scripts.rst

 -r, --restart file     Restart a previous run from a state point or a particle
                        restart file
 -s, --threads N        Run with *N* OpenMP threads
--t, --track            Write tracks for all particles -v, --version          Show version information
+-t, --track            Write tracks for all particles (up to max_tracks) -v, --version          Show version information
 -h, --help             Show help message